Arch Linux Installation Guide with Full Root Encryption

 11.2 Enable Networking

-Set up networking for the installed system (the live environment used dhcpcd or iwctl).
+Set up networking for the installed system (the live environment uses dhcpcd or iwctl).

 - For wired connections (simple):